Federal Application for Renewal of Enrollment to Practice Before the Internal Revenue Service as an Enrolled Retirement Plan Agent (ERPA)

 |Form 8949||Sales and other Dispositions of Capital Assets|

 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8554-EP from the Internal Revenue Service in January 2018.

 Historical Past-Year Versions of Federal Form 8554-EP

-We have a total of four past-year versions of Form 8554-EP in the TaxFormFinder archives, including for the previous tax year.
+We have a total of five past-year versions of Form 8554-EP in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here: